-Navigation Programs directs the implementation of new capabilities, sustainment of current systems, provision of a resilient navigation infrastructure, and rationalization of systems recommended to right-size the existing National Airspace (NAS) navigation infrastructure.
+Navigation Programs directs the implementation of new capabilities, sustainment of current systems, provision of a resilient navigation infrastructure, and rationalization of systems recommended to right-size the existing national airspace navigation infrastructure.

-- Maintain safe and cost-effective navigation capabilities to meet the operational needs of the NAS, today and in the future.
+- Maintain safe and cost-effective navigation capabilities to meet the operational needs of the National Airspace System (NAS), today and in the future.

 - Guide the sustainment plans of conventional and Global Navigation Satellite System (GNSS) navigation systems.